CarlosE-Dev/B-Skin-Api/README.md

   Open the file DbSession.cs ( you can open as NotePad, NotePad++ or any code editor you want )

-  Then modify the connection string to your SQL Server configuration
+  Then modify the connection string to your SQL Server configuration ( Don't forget to keep the same database name, so that the scripts and queries can work correctly )

   <div align="center">
     <img src="https://media.discordapp.net/attachments/1050461916474122251/1090483849743585421/image.png"></img>